TonyStark10006/SSStore/readme.md

 - add a custom node, modify node msg
 - submit & query work order(upload a image/jpeg attachment supported)
 - output order summary Excel sheet
+- payment QR code can be identified by alipay/wechatpay automatically, transfer in alipay directly, long press the image to transfer in wechatpay